diskurse/android-stalkerware/README.md

 As we become more and more dependent on smartphones in our everyday existence they become a vast and oftentimes exhaustive  repository of information about us and our lives that are a tempting target for governments and unscrupulous individuals alike.

 'Stalkerware' is the term that has been coined for consumer level malware that is generally targeted at specific people and built to operate covertly on mobile devices to enable the collection and monitoring of victim's communications and data.
 The word 'stalker' is used because this software is linked to domestic violence, although the providers of the apps themselves will frequently attempt to brand their products as "child safety monitoring" or "employee monitoring" tools.
-These apps are also sometimes placed under the umbrella term "intimate partner surveillance" or IPS. "[The Spyware Used in Intimate Partner Violence](https://www.ipvtechresearch.org/pubs/spyware.pdf)" is an excellent paper on the marketing off stalkerware and the efficiency of various methods of detecting it.
+These apps are also sometimes placed under the umbrella term "intimate partner surveillance" or IPS. "[The Spyware Used in Intimate Partner Violence](https://www.ipvtechresearch.org/pubs/spyware.pdf)" is an excellent paper on the marketing of stalkerware and the efficiency of various methods of detecting it.

 Some of these apps also enable the user to send SMS messages from the victim's phone, add logged phone call records to the device's call log, or upload files to the victim's device.